fraterrisus/walkthroughs/aethus/items.md

 *Power:* +6

-You should mostly not bother with this object, because the [Vertical Turbine](#vertical-wind-turbine) is available at the same time and produces more power (for only a slightly larger outlay).
+Wind-powered energy sources are a vast improvement over [Generators](#biomass-generator), at least in terms of their output.
+The [Vertical](#vertical-wind-turbine) is somewhat better for only slightly larger outlay of resources, but the blueprint is harder to acquire.

 {% endaethusitem %}
 {% aethusitem 'Hub Habitat' %}

 *Where:* Constructed (Structures)

+*Blueprint:* $2500 at RAPP-3.

 *Cost:* 20x [Building Material](#building-material), 2x [Kalynite Bar](#kalynite-bar), 1x [Hardened Glass](#hardened-glass)

 Hubs are small, four-door Habitats that don't seem particularly useful at first glance.
 However, if you set up your materials processing facilities in them, they will occasionally produce Geodes for you.
-This is basically free money, if you build a Prospecting Bench.
+This is free money, especially if you build a Prospecting Bench.

-If you're willing to block one of the doors, you can fit all five processing facilities ([Regolith Printer](#regolith-printer), [Stone Crusher](#stone-crusher), [Basic Smelter](#basic-smelter), [Standard Smelter](#standard-smelter), [Superheating Kiln](#superheating-kiln)), a [Prospecting Bench](#prospecting-bench), and a couple of [Large Crates](#large-crate) in here and still have room for an exit door for your [Cargo Bays](#cargo-bay).
+If you're willing to block one of the doors, you can fit all five processing facilities ([Regolith Printer](#regolith-printer), [Stone Crusher](#stone-crusher), [Basic Smelter](#basic-smelter), [Standard Smelter](#standard-smelter), [Superheating Kiln](#superheating-kiln)), a [Prospecting Bench](#prospecting-bench), and a couple of [Large Crates](#large-crate) in here and still have room for an exit door so you can get to your [Mark III Cargo Bay](#cargo-bay).

 {% endaethusitem %}
 {% aethusitem 'Hyperion Crystal' %}